HajarOUAAROUCH/Temperature_Tracking_for_Vaccines_using_Blockchain/README.md

 - DHT library
 - RFID library: MFRC522 module

-# Blockchain to interact with
+# Blockchain to interact with:

 Install Ganache software in your PC